 - If you are placed at level 2 (LEV2 - SAT Math score less than 500 or ACT below 18).
 You are required to take MATH

-If you are required to take the assessment or you are challenging your provisional placement, you need to complete the assessment before attending Pride Experience 1 or other registration event.
+If you are required to take the assessment or you are challenging your provisional placement, you need to complete the assessment before attending summer registration.

 When you are notified of your provisional placement, you will be given login information.
 You will not be able to log in until you receive that email and have paid your deposit to Widener.